LusoNetto/GitProject/README.md

 # GitProject
-This is project to GitProject NewGo
+This is a project to GitProject NewGo